 She has spent the last 12 years working in community economic development with projects in the US, France, Panama, Vietnam, and Sweden.
 She returned to New Brunswick with a renewed passion to help Atlantic Canada realize its potential.
 Amanda has worked as a consultant with co-operatives, businesses, and communities on strategic processes to integrate sustainability.
 Recent clients include: Town of Riverview, City of Moncton, Province of New Brunswick, Pratt & Whitney, Genuine Health, Picaroons, Co-operative Enterprise Council of NB.

-Amanda has Bachelor of Business Administration from University of New Brunswick Saint John and a Master’s in Strategic Leadership towards Sustainability from Sweden.
+Amanda has Bachelor of Business Administration from University of New Brunswick Saint John and a Master’s in Strategic Leadership towards Sustainability from the Blekinge Institute of Technology in Sweden.

 Nick Scott - Facilitator/Leadership Council